Early Life and Education of Elizabeth II: A Complete Timeline

 1960: Princess Margaret's Marriage to Antony Armstrong-Jones

-In 1960, Princess Margaret married Antony Armstrong-Jones, who was later created Earl of Snowdon.
-This marriage followed Margaret's decision to abandon plans to marry Peter Townsend due to political and religious objections.
+In 1960, Princess Margaret married Antony Armstrong-Jones, who was created Earl of Snowdon the following year.

 March 1964: Birth of Prince Edward

-In March 1964, Elizabeth gave birth to her fourth child, Prince Edward.
+In March 1964, Elizabeth II gave birth to her fourth child, Prince Edward.

 Others born on this day/year

 Before her tour through parts of Quebec in 1964, the press reported that extremists within the Quebec separatist movement were plotting Elizabeth's assassination.
-A riot broke out in Montreal, but her calmness and courage were noted.
+No assassination attempt was made, but a riot did break out while she was in Montreal.

 1970: First Royal Walkabout

-Elizabeth's first royal walkabout, meeting ordinary members of the public, took place during a tour of Australia and New Zealand in 1970.
+In 1970, Elizabeth II instituted a new practice: her first royal walkabout, meeting ordinary members of the public, which took place during a tour of Australia and New Zealand.

-In October 1972, Elizabeth toured Yugoslavia, becoming the first British monarch to visit a communist country.
-She was received by President Josip Broz Tito and greeted by a large crowd in Belgrade.
+In October 1972, Elizabeth II toured Yugoslavia, becoming the first British monarch to visit a communist country.
+She was received by President Josip Broz Tito in Belgrade.

-In 1978, Princess Margaret divorced Antony Armstrong-Jones, Earl of Snowdon.
-Margaret did not remarry after the divorce.
+In 1978, Princess Margaret divorced Antony Armstrong-Jones.
+She did not remarry.

-September 1982: Prince Andrew's Service in the Falklands War
+September 1982: Prince Andrew Served in the Falklands War

-In 1985, Elizabeth recalled mingling incognito with celebrating crowds in London on Victory in Europe Day, expressing her fear of being recognized.
+In 1985, Queen Elizabeth II recalled in a rare interview mingling incognito with the celebrating crowds in the streets of London on Victory in Europe Day at the end of the war.

 1993: Royal Finances Reform

-In 1993, plans were made to reform the royal finances, including Elizabeth II paying income tax from 1993 onwards, and a reduction in the civil list.
+From 1993 onwards, plans were announced to reform the royal finances, including Elizabeth II paying income tax and a reduction in the civil list.
+These reforms were drawn up in the previous year.

 January 1994: Wrist Injury

-In January 1994, Elizabeth II broke her left wrist when the horse she was riding at Sandringham tripped and fell.
+In January 1994, Elizabeth II broke her left wrist when a horse she was riding at Sandringham tripped and fell.

-At the end of December 1995, Elizabeth II, after consulting with her husband, John Major, the Archbishop of Canterbury, and her private secretary, wrote to Charles and Diana suggesting that a divorce would be advisable.
+At the end of December 1995, Elizabeth II, in consultation with her husband and John Major, as well as the Archbishop of Canterbury and her private secretary, wrote to Charles and Diana suggesting that a divorce would be advisable.

 1997: Death of Diana, Princess of Wales

-In 1997, Diana, Princess of Wales, former daughter-in-law of Queen Elizabeth II, died, leading to widespread public mourning and media attention.
+In 1997, Diana, Princess of Wales, the former daughter-in-law of Queen Elizabeth II, died, triggering significant media attention and public mourning.

 2002: Golden Jubilee